newrelic/newrelic-prometheus-configurator/README.md

 > Therefore, the chart version should not be changed manually in the Chart.yaml, since it is automatically bumped.

-To trigger this release run [Release newrelic prometheus configurator chart](/.github/workflows/releaseChart.yaml) workflow.
+To trigger this release run [Configurator Chart Release](/.github/workflows/releaseChart.yaml) workflow.
 This workflow automatically calculates the version from the chart changelog and commits the new changelog and the version to the main branch.

 Release notes and new changelog can be previously checked by running the `make release-changelog-chart` and `make release-notes-chart` commands.
 Check [Release Toolkit](https://github.com/newrelic/release-toolkit#readme) for more details.